yehudacohen/alchemy/alchemy-web/docs/providers/ai/json-file.md

 const config = await JSONFile("app-config", {
   path: "./config/app.json",
-  prompt: "Generate a configuration for a web application with server settings, database connection details, and feature flags"
+  prompt: "Generate a configuration for a web application with server settings, database connection details, and logging configuration"
 });
 ```

-# Schema Validation
+## Schema Validation

 Use ArkType schemas to validate and type the generated JSON: